SEEG-Oxford/ebola-spread/local-risk-doc.md

 ### Uniform selection model

-The uniform selection model assumes that a job is selected uniformly at random proportionally to the population in each district with following Simini et al. (2013).
+The uniform selection model assumes that a job is selected uniformly at random proportionally to the population in each district following Simini et al. (2013):

 $$T_ij = \dfrac{P}{Q - R}$$